NHOrus/ponydownloader/README.md

 ---

 Ponydownloader seeks to provide useful command-line tool to download images from [Derpibooru](https://derpibooru.org) using provided API.
+Main API point - trixiebooru.

 Currently ponydownloader provides three units of functionality: download by image ID, download by tag and filter images you download by their score and/or favorites.